Doctor of Philosophy (PhD) in Nursing

 - 7101 Nursing Research II: Conducting Research

-- One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research
+- One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research, or equivalent

-Applications for the September 2015 intake will be considered between September 2014 and March 31, 2015.
-Applicants must normally hold a Master of Nursing degree with a minimum GPA of 3.0 and be eligible to register as a registered nurse in Newfoundland and Labrador.
+Applicants must normally hold a Master of Nursing (MN) degree with a minimum GPA of 3.0 and be eligible to register as a registered nurse in Newfoundland and Labrador.

-The first step in the application process is to contact one of the faculty members profiled below.
-For additional information about the PhD program or the application process please contact Michelle Caines-Puddester, academic program assistant to Graduate Programs and Research at firstname.lastname@example.org.
+For additional information about the PhD program or the application process please contact Michelle Caines-Puddester, academic program assistant in graduate programs and research at email@example.com

-Application forms and Additional information forms are available on the School of Graduate Studies website at www.mun.ca/become/graduate/apply/index.php.
+Application forms and additional information are available on the School of Graduate Studies website at www.mun.ca/become/graduate/apply/index.php.

 Alice Gaudine, M.Sc.
 (Applied) (McGill), PhD (Concordia), RN